Arshadak04/test/REDME.md

-#Testing how sdould i push my Recat code on github
+#Testing how should i push my Recat code on github